NI sport avoids new Covid restrictions

 Full crowds can continue to attend Northern Ireland sports events until another review on 30 December.

-Guidance will be issued to those travelling to and from sporting fixtures including not to car share.
+Guidance will be issued to those travelling to and from sports fixtures - including advice not to car share.

-Festive fixtures include the Ulster v Connacht rugby match on Boxing Day and Monday's Irish Premiership programme.
+Festive games include Ulster v Connacht in rugby union on 26 December and Monday's Irish Premiership programme.

 The Belfast Giants are also in home action against Glasgow Clan on Boxing Day.